 A circular approach to business aims to reverse and prevent these problems by designing waste out of the system.
 Instead of being thrown away at end-of-life, in a circular economy products and materials are kept in use for as long as possible through repair, reuse and recycling.
 The goal is to ‘close the loop’ on the linear flat line economy, creating a revolving cycle of materials and resources.

 The idea isn’t new - it’s been around for some time under various names such as ‘cradle-to-cradle’ design or the ‘performance economy’.
 In fact, the circular economy is all around us in living systems - nothing is wasted in nature.

 Circular thinking in business has been accelerating rapidly in recent years because of the solutions it presents to many of the planet’s most pressing problems.
 Today’s plastic waste crisis is a perfect example.
 In response to the public outcry over the impact of plastic pollution in the world’s oceans, businesses and governments are coming together to transform the plastics supply chain by ensuring that packaging material is recyclable, reusable or replaced with a sustainable alternative; has higher recycled content; and is fed back into the cycle at end-of-life.
-UK government has pledged to bring in new legislation to eliminate plastic waste, while the EU has already passed its own legislation to enforce stricter recycling regimes in member states.
+UK government is bringing in new legislation to eliminate plastic waste, while the EU has already passed its own legislation to enforce stricter recycling regimes in member states.
 This is the circular economy in motion.